-Aggregator is a module type designed for merging several bundles into a single bundle.
+Aggregator is a module type designed to merge several bundles of data into a single bundle.
 An aggregator's setup usually contains a field Source node/module, where the module from which the bundle aggregation will start is specified.
 The source module is usually an iterator or a search module that outputs a series of bundles.

 Once you setup the source module and close the aggregator's setup, the flow between the source module and the aggregator will be wrapped in a grey area to visualize the start and the end of the aggregation.